Remote Work Was Supposed to Feel Better — Why It Quietly Drains You Instead

 No commute?
 Build one.

-• 10-minute walk before logging in
+- Take a 10-minute walk before logging in

-• Change clothes after work
+- Change clothes after work

-• Play a specific “shutdown” playlist
+- Play a specific “shutdown” playlist

-Your brain needs rituals.
+Your brain needs signals.

-Even small ones.
+Even small ones create separation.

 2. The Red-Light “Do Not Disturb” System

-Use a smart bulb or light strip in your workspace:
+Use a smart light in your workspace:

-• Red = Deep Work / Do Not Disturb
+- 🔴 Red = Deep Work / Do Not Disturb

-• Green = Available
+- 🟢 Green = Available

-• Off = Not Working
+- ⚫ Off = Not working

-Your environment should reinforce your focus.
+Your environment should reinforce your boundaries—not fight them.

 You automate deployments.

-Automate boundaries too.
+Automate your sanity too.

-• Mandatory stretch alerts
+- Mandatory stretch reminders

-• Screen dimming triggers
+- Screen dimming triggers

-• Calendar blocks for thinking time
+- Calendar blocks for thinking time

-Resets your nervous system.
+Even 3–5 minutes resets your nervous system.

 You’re not a machine.